Init 1

 , but it’s not really important now)

-defmodule Dogfight.Game.Server do
+defmodule Dogfight.Game.EventHandler do

 @moduledoc """